yanlin-group/cicd/README.md

     20 ends curl 23-01-06 18:39:00;
 </details>

-Example two show the two draining targets `"10.0.1.99"` and `"10.0.2.61"` are still receiving traffic.
+Example two is a more clear example, that it shows the two draining targets `"10.0.1.99"` and `"10.0.2.61"` are still receiving traffic.
 But their pods have already exited, then we get 502.
+If the other two health targets get this request, we should get 200.

 According to [Deregistration delay](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#deregistration-delay),